thaisternus/Project-Week-3-Data-Thieves/Readme.md

 ## Mentoring

-One of the TAs will be your mentor!
+Either a TA or the Lead Teacher will be your mentor!
 Your mentor will:

 - Follow your project in general, will be the second person that knows more about the project, after you.